phbouchet/muscle-simulation/README.md

 ## Running the algorithm

+The program can be executed in two different modes: convergence mode, and iterative mode.

+Convergence mode:
+- By default, it is run in convergence mode, which means that the algorithm will automatically halt once it has converged.
-To execute the algorithm on a mesh, simply run the code as such:
+- To execute the program on a mesh in convergence mode:
 ```console
 $ ./src/main.py simple_tet.obj
 ```

+Iterative mode:
-The algorithm can be run in two different ways.
-By default, it is run in convergence mode, which means that the algorithm will automatically halt once it has converged.
-The algorithm can also be run in iterative mode, which sets an upper bound for the number of iterations that the algorithm will perform.
-Note that the algorithm can converge before it reaches the upper bound.
+- The algorithm can also be run in iterative mode, which sets an upper bound for the number of iterations that the algorithm will perform.
+- *Note*: The algorithm can converge before it reaches the upper bound.
-To execute the code in iterative mode, simply run the code as such:
+- To execute the program on a mesh in iterative mode:
 ```console
 $ ./src/main.py simple_tet.obj -i n #with n an integer
 ```